sheltermanager/asm3/doc/manual/animals.rst

 .. image:: images/animal_diet.png

 The diet tab is used for capturing information about the animal's diet.
-You can set up as many different diet types (under *Settings->Lookup Data->Diets*) as you like, and then log them here when the animal's diet changes.
+You can set up as many different diet types (under :menuselection:`Settings --> Lookup Data --> Diets`) as you like, and then log them here when the animal's diet changes.

 Costs
 ^^^^^